SH801/openwind/README.md

 CKAN_URL=https://data.otherdomain
 ```

-You should also add custom fields to the new CKAN instance using the following specification:
+You can also add custom fields to the CKAN instance that modify toolkit processing using the following specification:

 ### Open Data Portal ([CKAN](https://ckan.org/)) Custom Fields